Accelize/GettingStarted_Examples/Hardware/Intel_DevCloud/README.md

  * Get an Entitlement to execute the application:
    * Create an account on [Accelize Portal](https://portal.accelize.com) (free)
    * Create your Access Key  on [Accelize Portal - Access Key](https://portal.accelize.com/front/customer/apicredential)
-   * Replace "sw/cred.json" with your Access Key
+   * Create "sw/cred.json" with your Access Key
 * Run the application:
   * cd sw
   * Edit "conf.json" to change "boardType" and "frequency" parameters [Optional]